zooniverse/Panoptes-Front-End/README.md

 ### Testing

 If you write a new component, write a test.
 Each component should have its own `.spec.js` file.
 The test runner is [Mocha](https://mochajs.org/) and [Enzyme](http://airbnb.io/enzyme/) is available for testing React components.
+Mocha throws an error (`Illegal import declaration`) when compiling coffeescript files that contain ES6 import statements with template strings.
+Convert these imports to `require` statements.
 You can run the tests with `npm test`.

 ### It doesn't run